vitessio/website/content/en/docs/23.0/reference/features/tablet-throttler.md

 ##### `ThrottlerHeartbeatRequests`

 Counter.
 Number of times the throttler has requested a heartbeat lease.
-Correlated with `HeartbeatWrites` metric, and specifically when `--heartbeat_on_demand_duration` is set, this helps diagnose throttler/heartbeat negotiation and behavior.
+Correlated with `HeartbeatWrites` metric, and specifically when `--heartbeat-on-demand-duration` is set, this helps diagnose throttler/heartbeat negotiation and behavior.

 ## Deprecations